Student Ambassador Program

 - The application will allow you to share identifying information and list various opportunities for participation.
 The PMPH team will notify you after applications are reviewed and Student Ambassadors are selected for the academic year.
 We will then reach out regarding the peer mentoring component of the program and invite you to participate in events and activities as needed.
 This is an excellent chance to develop and enhance your core competencies.

-- Applications for the Fall 2025-Spring 2026 academic year are now closed.
-Fall 2026- Spring 2027 applications will open August 2026!
+- Applications for the Fall 2026- Spring 2027 academic year will open August 2026!

 The PMPH Student Ambassador Mentorship Program pairs second-year and above students with first-year PMPH students across Northeastern’s global campuses to provide peer mentorship and support.